maximemulder/clam/README.md

 # Notes

 Clam is a pet project of mine I created during my master's thesis evaluation to apply the knowledge I gained on programming language theory and practice functional programming.
-It has since gained in size and functionality but is still not intended to be a used for serious programming, especially since the user experience is currently quite rough.
+It has since gained in size and functionality but is still not intended to be a used for serious programming.